What is a tag question?

 You ate a big lunch yesterday, didn’t you?

 This sounds complicated, doesn’t it?
 But don’t worry.
 The grammar rules are simple and will make sense when you start using them.
 But they only help if you have a clear understanding of how to apply them.

 The trick for making tag questions properly is understanding how auxiliary verbs work in English.
-So before we get into tag questions, let’s think about auxiliary verbs.
+So before we do the tag question quiz, let’s think more about auxiliary verbs.
 Can you make these silly comparisons?

 Try using tag questions:

-Do you want to practice tag questions with games?
+Do you want to practice tag questions with more activities and games?

 Find them here:

 Nature- The Forest for the Trees Tag Questions Game